xiaoniaoyouhuajiang/rxing/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Develop and test your changes.
-4. Ensure your code follows existing style and add tests if applicable.
-5. Submit a pull request.
+4. Submit a pull request.

 ## License